digital-preservation/csv-validator/csv-validator-cmd/README.md

   -y <value> | --csv-schema-encoding <value>
         Defines the charset encoding used in the CSV Schema file -i <value> | --integrity-check <value>
-        the filename column  for integrity check
+        Defines the filename column in the schema for integrity check
   <csv-path>
         The path to the CSV file to validate
   <csv-schema-path>
         The path to the CSV Schema file to use for validation

 ```